Dooders/Dooders/docs/diary.md

 ---

+## 2023-01-01 Metrics

+I finished up with some of the metrics to be collected at each cycle.
+I will need to improve the way a model is added to do the cycle collection and reset attributes after.

+I've also been thinking of specific experiment scenarios I might want to have written where I want to answer specific questions (Does the simulation plateau?, etc).
+This could make experiment assessment a lot more descriptive and valuable.

 ## 2022-12-23 Foresight, Perception, and Perspective

 I've been thinking over a few future ideas that I want look into at some point.
 Thinking about how the Dooder interacts in the simulation.